nginxinc/nginx-one-workshops/labs/lab4/readme.md

 docker compose up --force-recreate -d
 ```

-Use the refresh button and you should see the three original instances added to our config group.
+Use the refresh button and you should see the three new instances added to our config group.
 These will only be the Plus instances as they were the instances to which we added the variable line.

 <br/>